Digital Accessibility Tips

 Tables are tricky to make accessible, so try and keep them simple.

 In earlier days of website design, tables were often used to design the layout of a webpage.
-Those days are over and there are now tools built in to Google and Microsoft products that can set up tables for you and better design tools to make your materials look great.
+That isn't necessary anymore and there are now tools built into Microsoft products that can set up tables for you and better design tools to make your materials look great.

 Some things to remember: